EthanDow/chatroom/README.md

 # chatroom
 Chatroom is a socket application with three chatroom.

-#Getting Started
-In order to run this project on your local machine

-Prerequisites
-What things you need to install the software and how to install them
+# Installing
+Make sure you have these installed node.js git
+Clone this repository into your local machine using the terminal (mac) or Gitbash (PC) > git clone CLONEURL CD to the folder cd FOLDERNAME Run > npm install to install all the node pakages then Run > node index.js to install to start the automation

 Give examples
 Installing